berthelemy/consulting.berthelemy.net/collections/_expertise/project-management.md

 Depending on the size of the project, you may have individuals or teams running each of these aspects.
 Or you may be reliant on one person for everything.

-With my experience across large and small scale projects, I can help you manage and coordinate the whole process, getting hands-on with the technology wherever necessary.
+With Kerizac Consulting's experience across large and small scale projects, we can help you manage and coordinate the whole process, getting hands-on with the technology wherever necessary.

 ### Previous projects